A School for

 The school offers a variety of activities:

-We open the virtual classroom on 14 January and the first module starts on 21 January.
+We open the virtual classroom on 29 April and the first module starts on 6 May.

-• Meeting and networking activities both online and in person.
+• Meeting and networking activities, both online and in person.
 Specific dates and venues will be published very soon.

 Learn more about Radix